 - Sheds and outbuildings are to be constructed away from public view or adequately screened.
-They must not be located within view of any street or public space. - They must not be finished in highly reflective or unfinished materials. - · Colours must complement the main residence. - The size and setbacks must satisfy the Local Authority. - Maximum shed size of 3m x 6m with the 3m dimension parallel with the street
+They must not be located within view of any street or public space. - They must not be finished in highly reflective or unfinished materials. - Colours must complement the main residence. - The size and setbacks must satisfy the Local Authority. - The maximum shed size is 6m x 6m. - If building a 3m x 6m shed, the 3m dimension is to run parallel to the street. - Shed/pergola/verandah/pool/outbuilding that has not been given DRP approval in the initial assessment is required to be submitted for DRP approval.